VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ### Automatic installs

-If you have [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim), you can instruct `mason-lspconfig` to install the language servers you want.
+If you have [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim), you can instruct `mason-lspconfig` to install the language servers you want using the option `ensure_installed`.
+Keep in mind the name of the language server must be [on this list](https://github.com/williamboman/mason-lspconfig.nvim#available-lsp-servers).

 ```lua
 local lsp = require('lsp-zero').preset({})